wriggy/c_sharp_coding_exercises/README.md

 Work through each test 1 by 1 until you have them all passing.
 Initially, you'll have a lot of failing tests and a lot of output on the console.
 To focus on a single test, you can run specific tests such as:

     dotnet test --filter Exercise001

+Or to run a single test within a test file you can run dotnet test --filter FunctionName like so:

+    dotnet test --filter CapitalizeWord

 # The tasks

-You can see the first tasks in [Exercise001.cs](./TechReturnersExercises/Exercise001.cs) and instructions on solving these coding katas in the [docs](./docs)
+You can see the first tasks in [Exercise001.cs](./TechReturnersExercises/Exercise001.cs) and more information in the [docs](./docs)